 But there are even divisions within this school.
 Bentham was a utilitarian for whom the source of pleasure was of no real importance.
-It could, for example, include living one’s life by taking one’s dose of pleasure inducing “soma” every day.
+It could, for example, include living one’s life by taking one’s dose of pleasure-inducing “soma” every day.
 Mill, on the other hand, was a utilitarian who insisted that some sources of pleasure are intrinsically superior in quality to others.
 He seemingly ranked intellectual pleasures higher than sensual ones.
-This is of course a value laden position normally more associated with the universal imperatives demanded by duty ethics.
-Furthermore it hardly seems consistent with what biologists assert about biochemical sources of happiness.
+This is of course a value-laden position normally more associated with the universal imperatives demanded by duty ethics.
+Furthermore, it hardly seems consistent with what biologists assert about biochemical sources of happiness.

 Still others, such as Sam Harris, assert that, while there may be a multitude of things that could lead different individuals to feel happy, it is not hard to think of things such as torture, starvation, extreme poverty or slavery, that are likely to be universal sources or pain or misery.
-This way of thinking leads to the doctrine known “negative utilitarianism”.
+This way of thinking leads to the doctrine known as “negative utilitarianism”.
 Ethics should not aim at producing happiness, which can mean too many different things for different people.
 Instead the aim should be to avoid those harms that are seemingly universal sources of unhappiness.

 Existentialists adopt yet another position in relation to ethics.
 They suggest that there can be no hard and fast guides to ethical action and that we are all forced to choose our own course.
 It is through these choices that we define ourselves, for better or worse.
 The great weakness in the existentialist position is that the way choice is constrained by biology, poverty, and childhood experience, often proves more important than the highly constrained choices that remain open.